bigwiv/Biopython-cn/chr13.rst

 (In Biopython 1.56 or later, this can be even shorter:
 ``tree.find_clades("Foo1")``)

-Now that we°Øve mastered target specifications, here are the methods used to traverse a tree:
+Now that we‚Äôve mastered target specifications, here are the methods used to traverse a tree:

  **``find_clades``**